 Wrestling with iTunes Connect, handling continuous integration, getting user feedback, and more – these tools help developers do more with less.
 Which one helped you the most?

 These are invaluable when you just want to focus on your code, but which one does the best job?

 Which one tool has done the most to make your app development life better?

 Which enterprise SDK has been most useful in your work?

 Which project has done the most to help you deliver great Swift sites and APIs?

 These tools help take the complexity out of Auto Layout, but everyone has their own favorite.
 The question is, which is yours?

-Over the last year, which developer has done the most to help, educate, or inspire in our community?
+Over the last year, which talk at a conference has done the most to inspire you in your work?

 You may cast one vote per category.
 All voting is done using a Google Form, so a Google sign-in is required.
 This allows you to edit your vote before the closing date, but also stops you from casting more than one vote.